Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - An overloaded operator call: `a + b`;
 - A call without an explicit receiver: `foo()`.

-Although syntactically similar, there is a difference between the first two kinds of calls: in the first case, `package` is a name of a [kotlin package][Packages and imports], while in the second case, `a` is a value.
+Although syntactically similar, there is a difference between the first two kinds of calls: in the first case, `package` is a name of a [Kotlin package][Packages and imports], while in the second case `a` is a value.

-For each of these cases, a compiler should first pick a number of _overload candidates_, which form a set of possibly intended callables (_overload candidate set_), and then _choose the most specific function_ to call based on the types of the function and the call arguments.
+For each of these cases, a compiler should first pick a number of _overload candidates_, which form a set of possibly intended callables (_overload candidate set_, OCS), and then _choose the most specific function_ to call based on the types of the function and the call arguments.

 > Important: the overload candidates are picked **before** the most specific function is chosen.